- Homosexuality

 In 2024, another bill was put forward and is being implemented in April 2025.

-Right to change legal gender in Ohio is legal, no restrictions.
+Right to change legal gender in Ohio is legal, but requires medical diagnosis.

 Legal recognition of non-binary gender in Ohio is recognized.